home-assistant/home-assistant.io/source/_components/air_quality.markdown

 footer: true
 ---

-The `air_pollutants` gather information about the air quality and pollution details.
+The `air_quality` gather information about the air quality and pollution details.

 The platforms cover the following levels (if they are available):